gjadi-mej/Test-rst-rendering/README.rst

 Power Supply
 ------------

-The board can be powered using USB cable or external 5V power supply.
+The board can be powered by USB cable or external 5V power supply.

 Please refer to the Espressif documentation available `here
 <https://docs.espressif.com/projects/esp-idf/en/v3.3.4/get-started/get-started-wrover-kit.html>`__